UroojFatima-052/Flyrank-Backend-Internship/Assignments/Week 01/README.md

-# Assignments
+# Week 01

-This folder contains all weekly assignments completed during the FlyRank Backend AI Engineering Internship.
+This folder contains the Week 01 assignment for the FlyRank Backend AI Engineering Internship.

+## Assignment 01 — Build Your First API Endpoint
+A minimal Flask server with two JSON endpoints built from scratch.